 I wanna write more about Forced and Gauntlet in depth on the Secret Area sometime, just need to coax my friends into playing Forced a bit more to do it.

-Already talked about on the Secret Area.
-A budget military FPS made by a developer notorious for bad budget military FPSes.
-This game was interesting to play, to say the least.
+I also talked about this on the Secret Area.
+A budget military FPS made by a developer notorious for bad budget military FPSes, such as Navy Seals: Weapons of Mass Destruction.
+This game was frustrating, and totally unrewarding.
+But it's a budget FPS, I had my expectations set very low.

 This game ended up being the first game I beat this year, by plowing through the game's co-op mode with friends in a short hour and a half.
 Then I hopped into the equally short campaign and started shooting dudes while occasionally grabbing enemies to replenish health or use as a shield.